Delmonicos/charger-node/DEV.md

 ## Transfer units to charger account

 With the substrate node running, make a transfer of 1 unit to Account ID of the charger (output of the `subkey generate` command).

+## Add the charger account to the chargeur organization

+Using Alice account, add the Account Id of the charger in the Alice's organization

 ## Register the charger account in the keystore